JeffersonLab/clara-docs/docs/clas/data-processing.md

 -rwx------  1 gurjyan  JLAB\da    14M Sep 15 15:51 sidis_0100_11.hipo
 -rwx------  1 gurjyan  JLAB\da    14M Sep 15 15:51 sidis_0100_12.hipo
 -rwx------  1 gurjyan  JLAB\da    14M Sep 15 15:51 sidis_0100_13.hipo
 ```

-The *fileList* is a path to a
+The *fileList* options accepts a path to a text file
-file (files.list) containing metadata of the data set (at the moment file names only).
+containing metadata of the data set (at the moment file names only),
+one file per line.

-Here is an example of a file.list:
+Here is an example of the content of this file:
 ```
 clara> show files
 dvcs_35.hipo